TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/usersmanagement-problemcreatinguserorgroup.md

       "order": 2,
       "controlType": "infoblock",
-      "displayLabel": "If the problem has to do with inviting guest users to collaborate with your organization, please go to the previous step and select the category 'Adding a guest user(B2B)'.'", "content": "<a href=''>If the problem has to do with inviting guest users to collaborate with your organization, please go to the previous step and select the category 'Adding a guest user(B2B)'.'</a>", "watermarkText": null,
+      "displayLabel": "If the problem has to do with inviting guest users to collaborate with your organization, please go to the previous step and select the category 'Adding a guest user(B2B)'.'", "content": "<a href='#'>If the problem has to do with inviting guest users to collaborate with your organization, please go to the previous step and select the category 'Adding a guest user(B2B)'.'</a>", "watermarkText": null,
       "infoBalloonText": null,
       "dropdownOptions": null,